 - Muscovado – I haven’t used this but heard it is wonderful.

-- Where you can buy healthy sweeteners online - this is the kind I use the most, but also good is local maple syrup or raw honey. :)
+- Where you can buy healthy sweeteners online - that’s the kind I use the most, but also good is local maple syrup or raw honey. :)